upperlinecode/rn-05-stack-navigation/README.md

 ### A. Install React Navigation and its dependencies

+> Note: You won't see anything in the app until we add the stack navigator and screens.

 1. First, install React Navigation by running `npm install @react-navigation/native`.

 2. Because this is an Expo-managed project, we'll use Expo to install the necessary peer dependencies: `npx expo install react-native-screens react-native-safe-area-context`.
 (In a bare React Native project, we can install these dependencies using `npm install`.)